Lenny Rush: Accolades

 Rush was voted Best Breakthrough at the I Talk Telly Awards in December 2022.
 It was announced in January 2023 that he would receive a breakthrough award at the National Comedy Awards.
 On 29 March 2023, he won two awards at the Royal Television Society Programme Awards: the Breakthrough Award, and Best Comedy Performance (Male).

-In May 2023, he won the BAFTA for Male Performance in a Comedy Programme for his work in Am I Being Unreasonable?
+In May 2023, at the age of 14, he won the BAFTA for Male Performance in a Comedy Programme for his work in Am I Being Unreasonable?.
+He was nominated for the same award again in 2026 for the same role.

+In March 2026, he was nominated for best actor in a comedy at the British Academy Television Awards.